Starting school is an exciting time, and parents always have great hopes for their children’s future.

 Following the assessment, we will meet and discuss options for helping your child.
 Best results are achieved when we can work together as a team, and you will be involved in supporting your child’s progress.

 My experience is that when we identify and address developmental delay, both behaviours and learning naturally improve.
-We are building firm foundations for your child’s learning in all areas, physical, social, emotional, behavioural and in the classroom.
+We are building firm foundations for your child’s lifelong learning in all areas, physical, social, emotional, behavioural and in the classroom.

 Addressing Developmental Delay